EliorEstrin/dot_files/README.md

 ### Single Command Installation
 **Note**: Execute with caution.
 Installation is performed at your own risk.

+## WARNING: Running This Command will overide your .bashrc configuration and should be run with caution!!!
 ```
 git clone 'https://github.com/PhantomPixelist/dot_files' && \
 cd dot_files && \